Lombiq/Helpful-Libraries/Lombiq.HelpfulLibraries.OrchardCore/Docs/Contents.md

 ## Services

 - `IContentVersionNumberService`: Service for getting content version number based on how many different versions of it are in the document database.
-It has a method for getting the version number of the latest version (`GetLatestVersionNumberAsync`) and another one for a specific content version id (`GetCurrentVersionNumberAsync`).
+It has a method for getting the version number of the latest version (`GetLatestVersionNumberAsync()`) and another one for a specific content version ID (`GetCurrentVersionNumberAsync()`).
 - `ITaxonomyHelper`: Taxonomy-related helper methods.